Physics 341- Spring 2025

 Midterm

-There will be one midterm this year, toward the middle of Feb. in regular classroom at the regular class time.
+There will be one midterm this year, on the Monday after midterm break in regular classroom at the regular class time.

 Tutorials